ericayhayes/seguy/index.md

   zoom: 2
 ---

 __E.A.
 Séguy__ was active as a designer and artist in France in the first three decades of the 20th century.
 Of that much I am confident.
 But there is strangely very little biographical material about him online.
 Much of what is around is copied from site to site (whether university or poster shop) and I don't think all of it is trustworthy.
 Part of the problem comes from the fact that there was another E.A.
 Séguy (Eugene Alain - names they both 'might' share too) active in Paris at the same time - but he was an entomologist, strangely enough.
 One of them died in 1989 so it's likely these prints remain under copyright.
+THIS IS A TEST

 In any event, Séguy the artist is best remembered for a couple of series of prints he produced in the 1920s - 'Papillons' and 'Insectes' - both of which are featured above.
 The wonderfully lush and vibrant colours we see come from the multiple-stencil technique of pochoir printing, usually associated with the Art Nouveau and Art Deco movements.